silverkea/google-cloud-notes/Artificial Intelligence and Machine Learning.md

 	- High-risk decision making - safeguard when ML informs decisions with high consequences such as medical diagnosis or criminal justice assessments.
 	- Pre-generation review - before deployment human experts review outputs for errors or bias
 	- Post-generation review - after deployment continuous human oversight to monitor AI outputs and provide feedback, enabling models to adapt to evolving contexts and user needs

+## Project Resources
+### People - Roles and Responsibilities

+#### Business Leaders
+-  Typically interact with pre-built gen AI solutions to enhance daily operations and improve customer experiences

+#### Developers
+- Build and deploy custom AI agents and integrate AI capabilities into existing applications
+- Use AI applications for custom agent creation, AI code generation, AI driven data processing
+- Leverage pre-trained APIs to rapidly integrate AI into applications
+- Use Vertex AI platform to build and deploy AI agents with tools for orchestration, grounding and action
+#### AI Practitioners
+- Customize, deploy and optimize gen AI models
+- Use Vertex AI platform to accelerate development and ensure responsible AI practices
+- Scale AI workloads, integrate models with BigQuery, implement responsible AI measures like bias detection and adversarial testing.

+### Cost

+When building gen AI solutions, you pay for three primary activities:

+- **Training** the model.
+- **Deploying** the model to an endpoint.
+- **Using** the model to make predictions

+#### Pricing for Usage

+- Usage based - often measured in tokens or characters - common for APIs
+- Subscription based - recurring fee for access to model, often with tiers based on usage, limits, or features
+- Licensing fees - one time or recurring for using a model
+- Free tiers - free access with limited usage for experimentation

+#### Pricing Metrics

+- Tokens - represents a piece of text - word or part of a word
+- Characters - number of characters processed
+- Requests - charge per request, regardless of complexity or volume of task
+- Compute time - based on processing power and time taken to complete task

+#### Cost Factors

+- Model size and complexity - larger more capable models cost more
+- Context window - larger increases costs
+- Features - specialized features like fine-tuning or embedding can have separate pricing
+- Deployment - may have compute based costs depending where model is deployed

+### Time
+- **Custom AI solutions** require significantly more time and resources to build, potentially taking months.
+- Consider your project timelines and requirements to determine if a **pre-built Gen AI application** or a **custom agent with AI Applications** better suits your needs for faster deployment.

+## Solution Needs

+### Scale
+- Individual use, small team, large company, millions of customers?

+#### Small Scale
+- Try to leverage pre-built tools and existing gen AI powered applications / APIs

+#### Large Scale
+- Pick solutions that offer customization, scalability, security
+- Factor in infrastructure costs, data storage, latency challenges

+### Customization

+- Start with existing models - via APIs or open-source libraries and fine tune on specific data for better performance
+- Identify unique needs - specialized knowledge, complex tasks, unique user experience
+- Consider data specificity - fine tune with domain specific datasets or explore models specifically trained for those areas - e.g. law, medicine
+- Consider task complexity - simple like text summarization or more complex like code generation or creative writing

+### User Interaction

+#### User Interface
+- May involve dedicated interface or integrating within current applications

+#### User Experience
+- Conversational, informative, task oriented?
+- Consider level of guidance and feedback users might need.

+### Privacy

+#### Data Security
+- How will data be protected during processing and storage?
+- Encryption, access controls, secure data centers

+#### Compliance
+- What specific regulations need to be adhered to?
+GDPR, HIPPA etc

+### Other Considerations

+- **Latency** -  Consider real-time requirements.
+Do you need instantaneous responses, or can you tolerate some delay?
+If real-time interaction isn't critical, you have more flexibility in choosing models and infrastructure.
+- **Connectivity** - Consider offline functionality.
+Are there scenarios where the solution needs to function without internet access?
+- **Accuracy** - Define acceptable tolerances.
+Determine the level of accuracy required for your AI's output.
+This will influence model selection, training data, and evaluation metrics.
+- **Explainability** - Consider using models or techniques that offer explainability features, especially in healthcare or finance.

+### Maintenance

+#### Model Monitoring and Retraining
+- Establish a system to continuously monitor your model's performance and retrain it periodically with updated data.

+#### Data Updates
+- Plan for regular data updates to keep your model fresh and relevant.
+This might involve adding new data sources, cleaning existing data, or adapting to evolving data formats.

+#### Software Updates and Bug Fixes
+- Stay informed about updates to your chosen AI platform, libraries, or frameworks, and implement them promptly to ensure optimal performance and security.

+#### Hardware and Infrastructure
+- Consider the maintenance needs of your hardware and infrastructure.
+This includes server maintenance, security updates, and capacity planning to accommodate growing data and user demands.

+#### Security and Compliance
+- Maintain a vigilant approach to security.
+Regularly review and update your security measures to protect against evolving threats.
+Ensure ongoing compliance with data privacy regulations as they change.